SReddy-96/TOP-blog-api/README.md

 - Add publish bool to schema, have to reset data.
 In new post and edit have a checkbox to publish post.
 - In index, should have a list of published and draft posts
 - Change to order of posts.
+- Create a validation error component to show form errors and user credential errors.
+- only admin can log in admin dashboard

+- Change nav when in mobile version, check user side nav

 ## Backend